push-pop/Unity-MVVM/README.md

 This allows you to bind a UnityEvent from a view to a property on your ViewModel.
 In the Value field, you can specify a value to set the property to **OR** the name of a property on your view to set from.
 In the latter case, check the box marked IsProperty.

 ### Limitations // Upcoming features
-- Currently there is no way to bind to nested properties
 - No way to filter with CollectionViewSource
 - No Code Snippet template for OSX
 - No way to access indexed properties on CollectionViewSource